aaronspence31/FinSight/README.md

 ```

 ![Athena Query Performance on Raw Data](./assets/input-data-athena-query-performance.png)
 _Querying the raw data requires Athena to scan the entire dataset, even though we're only interested in February 2024 data.
-This results in slower performance and higher costs._
+This results in slower performance and higher costs.
+You can see this as the input rows in the image are 39.31M and 85% of the total runtime is spent in execution._

 #### Query on Processed Data